Mayor says home ‘rammed’ and set on fire as France detains hundreds more protesters - KESQ

 The previous night, more than 1,300 people were detained and 2,560 fires reported on public roads.

-France’s Interior Ministry on Saturday said 1,311 people and reported fires on public roads, with more than a thousand cars burned.

-Many of those detained since the unrest began on Tuesday are minors, with an average age of 17, according to Darmanin.
+Many of those detained since the unrest began on Tuesday are minors, with an average age of 17, according to Interior Minister Gérald Darmanin.

 The-CNN-Wire